Schandro/caching-decorator/README.md

+# Caching Decorator

+caching-decorator is a fork of typescript-cacheable (https://www.npmjs.com/package/typescript-cacheable, https://gitlab.com/msts-public/general/typescript-cacheable).
+The following was changed:
+* @TODO

 # Typescript Cacheable

 An in-memory caching (memoization) decorator for TypeScript.
 It will cache the results of expensive methods or property accessors.
 The underlying function is wrapped to apply caching concerns.

 # Quick Start